-Where: at the Breazeale Interpretive Center in Bay View, WA Time: 10am on the 3rd Sunday of the month (details below).
+Where: at the Breazeale Interpretive Center in Bay View, WA Time: 2019 schedule coming soon.
+Subscribe to get’m!

 What are these walks all about?

 Robin will lead a series of informal walks through the upland forests & meadows of the Padilla Bay Reserve and Breazeale Interpretive Center.
 Together we will expand our understanding of the flora and fauna that inhabit and contribute to the delicate balance here where the land meets the Salish sea.

 No need to RSVP.
 All ages welcome.
 Just meet us at the trailhead arch near the parking lot of the Breazeale Center for a fairly easy hike on the upland trail.
 Bring your curiosity!
 (Friendly, leashed dogs are welcome too.)